StoneTone/DiscordBotV3/README.md

 4. Go to `API & Services`
 5. Click `Library`
 6. Find and enable ***YouTube Data API v3***
-7. Click `Create Credentials` and follow the prompts
+7. Click `Credentials` then `Create Credentials` and follow the prompts

 ### Run Application Locally
 To run this application locally, follow these steps: